mhs-rajaei/facenet/README.md

 ["FaceNet: A Unified Embedding for Face Recognition and Clustering"](http://arxiv.org/abs/1503.03832).
 The project also uses ideas from the paper ["Deep Face Recognition"](http://www.robots.ox.ac.uk/~vgg/publications/2015/Parkhi15/parkhi15.pdf) from the [Visual Geometry Group](http://www.robots.ox.ac.uk/~vgg/) at Oxford.

 ## Compatibility
-The code is tested using Tensorflow >= 1.12.0 under Windows 10 with Python 3.7.1.
-The test cases can be found [here] (https://github.com/davidsandberg/facenet/tree/master/test) and the results can be found [here](http://travis-ci.org/davidsandberg/facenet).
+The code is tested using Tensorflow 1.12.0 and 1.13.1 under Windows 10 with Python 3.6.8.
+(https://github.com/davidsandberg/facenet/tree/master/test) and the results can be found [here](http://travis-ci.org/davidsandberg/facenet).
 ### MR Changes
 ##### Queue runners removed.